supermarsx/hash-folderoo/readme.md

 ## Roadmap

-The current binary ships with BLAKE3, BLAKE2b, BLAKE2bp, SHAKE256, TurboSHAKE256, and KangarooTwelve hashing backends plus the core CLI workflow.
-The design document (`spec.md`) covers upcoming work such as additional algorithms (ParallelHash, xxHash3, WyHash/MeowHash, etc.), richer booster-mode controls, persisted copy plans, and a GUI front-end.
+The current binary ships with BLAKE3, BLAKE2b, BLAKE2bp, SHAKE256, TurboSHAKE256, ParallelHash256, and KangarooTwelve hashing backends plus the core CLI workflow.
+The design document (`spec.md`) covers upcoming work such as additional algorithms (xxHash3, WyHash/MeowHash, etc.), richer booster-mode controls, persisted copy plans, and a GUI front-end.
 Contributions aligning with that plan are welcome - open an issue to discuss larger changes.

 ## License